Feel your best at every age: the best vitamins for women in their 30s, 40s, and 50s

 - Vitamin B-Complex

 A vitamin B-complex is made up of 8 vitamins — thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), vitamin B6, biotin (B7), vitamin B12, and folic acid.
-These B vitamins work together and individually to provide benefits like helping with mood support, bloating, insomnia and likely a welcome boost of energy since they help convert food into fuel.
-They also boost the good kind of cholesterol, fight free radicals, and can help strengthen nail, hair and skin.
+These B vitamins work together and individually to support mood, digestion, sleep health, and likely a welcome boost of energy since they help convert food into fuel.
+They also support the cardiovascular system and can help maintain nail, hair, and skin health.

 The best vitamins and supplements for women in their 50s

-Vitamins and supplements can help ease the effects of menopause.
+Vitamins and supplements can help support health through menopause.
 For women in their 50s, menopause is often a significant change that affects the body.
-It can be a struggle to find the balance that can help you feel like yourself again.
-High priority supplements for women in their 50s include vitamin D, calcium, turmeric and omega-3 fatty acids.
+High priority supplements for women in their 50s include vitamin D, calcium, turmeric, and omega-3 fatty acids.

 - Vitamin D and calcium

 Vitamin D is an especially important vitamin for women in their 50s.
-By helping the body absorb calcium from food, vitamin D helps promote stronger bone density.
-Taking vitamin D in conjunction with calcium can reduce risk fractures by 38% in women over 50.
-By taking vitamin D and calcium, you can support your body’s work to build strong bones with improved bone mineral density.
+By helping the body absorb calcium from food, vitamin D helps promote bone health.
+Taking vitamin D in conjunction with calcium can help support and maintain healthy bones.

 - Black Cohosh

 It can be stressful to try and determine which supplements are helpful during menopause that won’t cause side effects or affect your health negatively.
-Black Cohosh is often a recommended supplement because it may offer benefits such as reducing hot flashes, night sweats, and inflammation, while being hormone-free.
-Therefore, its side effects may be more manageable to absent.
+Black Cohosh is often a recommended supplement because it may offer benefits such as supporting healthy aging and hormone support.

 Turmeric is another great supplement for women in their 50s.
 Turmeric supplements are made from turmeric root, a plant grown in India and other regions.
 Turmeric is a yellow spice commonly used in Indian food, like curries, and has been used in traditional Indian medicine for centuries.
-It is a powerful antioxidant and anti-inflammatory that has been shown to relieve joint pain due to osteoarthritis, likely supports the brain, is great for skin and hair, and elevates one’s mood.
+It is a powerful antioxidant that has been shown to support joint health and likely supports brain health.

 Nutritional supplements support a healthy lifestyle